PhotoNomad0/tCoreIntegrationTest/README.md

 # Setup

 Do `node -v` to check node version.
-I'm using latest version 8.x.
-Don't know if newer versions would work.
+I'm using version v8.9.3 on one PC and v8.12.0 on the other.
+Don't know if newer major versions would work.

 ```
 npm i